itsuka-to/gazebosensorplugins/README.md

+# GazeboSensorPlugins for ros2-foxy
+This package forked from https://github.com/valentinbarral/gazebosensorplugins

+I made some modification to use on ros2-foxy.

+---

 **NOTE:** This repository is related with the next scientific work:

 **Barral, V.**; **Escudero, C.J.**; **García-Naya, J.A.**; **Maneiro-Catoira, R.** *NLOS Identification and Mitigation Using Low-Cost UWB Devices.* Sensors 2019, 19, 3464.[https://doi.org/10.3390/s19163464](https://doi.org/10.3390/s19163464)